Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 ### Create and Publish the `TodoListService-OBO` to an Azure Web Site

 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click New in the top left-hand corner, select Web + Mobile --> Web App, select the hosting plan and region, and give your web site a name, for example, `TodoListService-OBO-contoso.azurewebsites.net`.
+2. Click **Create a resource** in the top left-hand corner, select **Web + Mobile** --> **Web App**, select the hosting plan and region, and give your web site a name, for example, `TodoListService-OBO-contoso.azurewebsites.net`.
 Click Create Web Site.
 3. Once the web site is created, click on it to manage it.
-For this set of steps, download the publish profile and save it.
+For this set of steps, download the publish profile by clicking **Get publish profile** and save it.
 Other deployment mechanisms, such as from source control, can also be used.
 4. Switch to Visual Studio and go to the TodoListService project.
-Right click on the project in the Solution Explorer and select Publish.
-Click Import, and import the publish profile that you downloaded.
+Right click on the project in the Solution Explorer and select **Publish**.
+Click **Import Profile** on the bottom bar, and import the publish profile that you downloaded earlier.
-5. On the Connection tab, update the Destination URL so that it is https, for example [https://TodoListService-OBO-contoso.azurewebsites.net](https://TodoListService-OBO-contoso.azurewebsites.net).
+5. Click on **Settings** and in the `Connection tab`, update the Destination URL so that it is https, for example [https://TodoListService-OBO-contoso.azurewebsites.net](https://TodoListService-OBO-contoso.azurewebsites.net).
 Click Next.
-6. On the Settings tab, make sure Enable Organizational Authentication is NOT selected.
-Click Publish.
+6. On the Settings tab, make sure `Enable Organizational Authentication` is NOT selected.
+Click **Save**.
+Click on **Publish** on the main screen.
 7. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.

 ### Update the Active Directory tenant application registration for `TodoListService-OBO`